cbartondock/chaos/readme.md

 - cPickle
 - graph_tool

-##Installation
+##Installation and Building
-I recommend installing the first four python modules with the Python Package Index (pip).
-See https://pypi.python.org/pypi/pip.
+I recommend installing the first four python modules with the Python Package Index (pip)[https://pypi.python.org/pypi/pip].
-For graph_tool, see https://graph-tool.skewed.de/download.
-For OS X users we recommend using homebrew to install graph_tool.
-We also caution that graph_tool is large, and sometimes quite difficult to install.
-As it is only used in our Morse Decomposition program, the user may find graph_tool unnecessary for their needs.
+For graph\_tool, see (here)[https://graph-tool.skewed.de/download].
+For OS X users we recommend using homebrew to install graph\_tool.
+We also caution that graph\_tool is large, and sometimes quite difficult to install.
+As it is only used in our Morse Decomposition program, the user may find graph\_tool unnecessary.

-If you don't have a c compiler, we again recommend using homebrew (OS X) and apt-get for Linux users.
-To make, simply type:
+If you don't have a c compiler, we again recommend using homebrew (OS X) or apt-get (Linux).
+To build, simply type:

 '''
 cd chaos
 make -f make_all
-''
+'''